point85/OEE-Mobile/oee_mobile/README.md

 ## Getting Started

-This project is a Overall Equipment Effectiveness (OEE) Flutter application.
+This project is a Overall Equipment Effectiveness (OEE) Flutter application for operator data entry.

 A few resources to get you started if this is your first Flutter project: